all

 --modified-residue TEXT

-Comma-separated residue names (with optional charge) to treat as amino acids for backbone truncation and charge assignment (e.g., HD1,HD2,HD3 or HD1:0,SEP:-2).
+Comma-separated residue names (with optional charge) to treat as amino acids for backbone truncation and charge assignment (e.g. HD1,HD2,HD3 or HD1:0,SEP:-2).

 ""

-Freeze link parents in active site model PDBs.
+Freeze cap parents in active-site model PDBs.

 True